paulplant/xdrip4ios_docs/docs/install/build.md

 It is recommeneded to always use the latest versions of MacOS and Xcode.
 Your iPhone should ideally also be using the latest version of iOS.

+___
+### Install the Cocoa Pods Framework to your Mac

+If this is the first time that you have built xDrip4iOS on your Mac, then you will need to install a set of frameworks called CocoaPods.
+If you have previously installed CocoaPods, you can skip this step.

 !!!info "APPLE "M1" PROCESSOR?"
+    In this step, the process will change slightly depending on the type of Mac you are using.
+You will be using either an Intel-based or M1-based Mac.

-If you are using a newer (2020-2021) Mac Mini, MacBook Air or MacBook Pro with the new M1 processor (aka *Apple Silicon*) please note that there will be some small changes needed in the below steps.
-They will be clearly marked.
+    - The newer Mac Mini, MacBook Air or MacBook Pro (2020-2021) will generally have the new M1 processor (aka *Apple Silicon*)

-Please make sure you are running Terminal under Rosetta:
+    - Most older Macs (<2020) will be running Intel processesors and will not need the following step to be carried out

+    If you are one of these newer M1 Macs, then you **must perform** the following steps before trying to install the Cocoapods framework.

+    Firslty, make sure you run Terminal using *Rosetta* (this is an Apple tool that allows you to *translate* older applications to run on the newer M1 architecture):

     - Right-click on Terminal in Finder
     - Click "Get Info"
     - Select "Open with Rosetta"
+    - Clikc "OK"

-Then run the following command to install ffi:
+    Then, open Terminal and run the following command to install **ffi**:

-    sudo gem install ffi
+    **sudo gem install ffi**

-After this, you should be able to install the Cocoapods framework to your Mac as normal:
+    Once successfully installed, you should now be able to continue as per the Intel instructions below

+To install the Cocoapods framework to your Mac, please enter the following command:

     sudo gem install cocoapods

-Then once you've cloned the project you can go into the project folder and install the local dependencies:

-    pod install

-___
-### Install the Cocoa Pods Framework to your Mac

-If this is the first time that you have built xDrip4iOS on your Mac, then you will need to install a set of frameworks called CocoaPods.
-If you have previously installed CocoaPods, you can skip this step.

-Enter the following command into Terminal.
-This must be done with admin rights, so we will use **sudo** (it will ask for your admin password):

-    sudo gem install cocoapods

-This should install the dependencies onto your system and give you an OK message.
+Note the use of "**sudo**" here to elevate the permissions to allow installation at a system level.
+If asked for your password, use the admin password that you use to log into your Mac (this is generally just your user password).

+You should get an "OK" message confirming successfull installation.

 ### Clone the xdripswift project

+Good job for getting to here.
+Now it's time to grab a copy of the source code from Github and build the project.

-You should go into your Documents folder (or wherever you prefer) and run the following command to clone the xDrip4iOS project:
+You should open Terminal, navigate into your Documents folder (or wherever you prefer) and run the following command to clone the xDrip4iOS project:

     git clone --branch=master --recurse-submodules https://github.com/JohanDegraeve/xdripswift

-This will create a new folder called xdripswift.
+This will create a new folder called xdripswift and it will copy all needed code into it.
 Once completed we should navigate into this folder:

     cd xdripswift